 National Universities Rankings

-Various factorPicture74s that make up the college experience can’t be measured by a series of data points.
-But for famiPicture73lies concerned with finding the best academic value for their money, the U.S. rankings provide an excellent starting point for the search.
+Various factors that make up the college experience can’t be measured by a series of data points.
+But for families concerned with finding the best academic value for their money, the U.S. rankings provide an excellent starting point for the search.
 Many factors will figure in your decision, including location and the feel of campus life; the range of academic offerings, activities and sports; and cost and the availability of financial aid.
 But if you combine college visits, interviews and your own intuition, rankings can be a powerful tool in your quest for the right college.

 Source: usnews.com